 I define binge eating as an episode of rapid, uncontrolled consumption of an excessive amount of food, often with the purpose (conscious or not) of dealing with difficult feelings, or avoiding particular emotions.
 Emotions may include anxiety, overwhelm, guilt, shame, anger, fear, or self-loathing.
-Sometimes binging also becomes a form of punishment or self-harm.
-Occasionally it is seen as a reward.
+Sometimes binging also becomes a form of punishment or self-harm, or conversely, a reward or an act of emotional soothing.
 Sometimes it is related to a history of trauma.
 There can also be physiological triggers such as food restriction or an underlying medical condition.

 Bingeing should not be confused with other acts of overeating that do not appear to meet an emotional need such as unintentionally taking too much food and feeling over-full.
-People who binge eat may be overweight or at a normal weight.
+People who binge eat can be of any body size.

-If you are committed to stopping bingeing, therapy can help.
+If you are interested in reducing or stopping bingeing, therapy can help.
 It is often difficult to recover from binge eating without support.
-Success in treatment is maximized when your therapy is supplemented by a physician’s and dietician’s care; therapy alone is not a substitute for medical treatment.
+Success in treatment is maximized when your therapy is supplemented by a physician’s and a body-inclusive registered dietician’s care; therapy alone is not a substitute for medical treatment.
 If you are interested in getting started in counselling, I welcome the opportunity to hear from you.

 How to eat mindfully and intentionally.
-Because the primary author is a Buddhist monk, this book may have more appeal to those with Buddhist leanings.
+Because the late author was a Buddhist monk, this book may have more appeal to those with Buddhist leanings.

 List of private master’s-level counsellors, or their interns, offering subsidized counselling.
 Updated quarterly.